-7.107 Previously developed sites in the City Centre are often highly-visible and prominent within local streetscape or wider townscape aspect.
+- 7.112 Previously developed sites in the City Centre are often highly-visible and prominent within local streetscape or wider townscape aspect.
 New development is expected to complement Chelmsford's character and respect designated and non-designated heritage assets, but also create a distinctive sense of place and comfortable living environment through high-quality design, architecture and materials, excellent public realm, enhanced connectivity and contribution to townscape.
 Existing buildings and spaces which contribute to the character of an area should be retained and reused.
-Practical design considerations, such as service yards and utility related plant and sub-stations must be effectively integrated within the overall design.

-7.108 Whilst sites within the Urban Area mostly benefit from better transport access, it will be necessary or desirable to enhance connections between the site and transport infrastructure, or the infrastructure itself, to meet growing demand.
-Residential travel plans may be required for developments to include a package of measures to ensure sustainable means of travel are available to all new residents, to promote the benefits of sustainable transport, reduce the need to travel, and encourage the use of non-car modes.

-7.109 Allocated Growth Sites in the Urban Area will collectively need to deliver other forms of local infrastructure required to support growth.
-Financial contributions will be required to meet infrastructure needs generated by new development, including education, early years, health, transport, access and sports/leisure facilities.
+Practical design considerations, such as service yards and utility related plant and sub-stations must be effectively integrated within the overall design. - 7.113 Whilst sites within the Urban Area mostly benefit from better transport access, it will be necessary or desirable to enhance connections between the site and transport infrastructure, or the infrastructure itself, to meet growing demand.
+Residential travel plans may be required for developments to include a package of measures to ensure active and sustainable means of travel are available to all new residents, to promote the benefits of sustainable transport, reduce the need to travel, and encourage the use of non-car modes. - 7.114 Allocated Growth Sites in the Urban Area will collectively need to deliver other forms of local infrastructure required to support growth.
+Financial contributions will be required to meet infrastructure needs generated by new development, including education, early years, health, police, ambulance, and fire and rescue facilities, transport, access and sports/leisure facilities.